rwieruch/the-road-to-react-with-firebase/manuscript/chapter2.md

 export default App;
 ~~~~~~~~

-So, if a route matches a path, the respective render function will be called which in turn will display the specified page component.
+So, if a route matches a path, the respective component will be displayed.
 Thus all the page components in the App component are exchangeable by changing the route, but the Navigation component stays fixed independently of any route change.
 Next, you have to create all these page components.
 You can do it again on the command line.

 {title="Command Line: src/components/",lang="text"}
 ~~~~~~~~